Both big and small brands can have a tough time making content for various communication channels on an everyday basis.

 For some, it’s a challenge to think of something exciting and engaging because they consider themselves as a “serious company”.
-Others might not have the time or knowledge to come up with a “big picture” that will be in the core of all their published content, so they resort to cliché posts and themes.
+Others might not have the time or knowledge to come up with a “big picture” that will be at the core of all their published content, so they resort to cliché posts and themes.

 In this article, I’m not going to talk about complicated (yet crucial) communication strategies.
-I will give you five tips for that dreadful situations when you think you have nothing to say, when you are staring at a blank page or when you realize you haven’t posted on social media for two months.
+I will give you five tips for that dreadful situations when you think you have nothing to say, when you are staring at a blank page, or when you realize you haven’t posted on social media for two months.